kubeflow/website/content/en/docs/gke/deploy/management-setup.md

 1. Follow the instructions in the yq repository to [install yq v3](https://github.com/mikefarah/yq#install).

    **Note:** The Kubeflow deployment process is not compatible with yq v4 or later.
+Learn more about the [changes from yq v3 to v4](https://mikefarah.gitbook.io/yq/upgrading-from-v3#navigating).

 ## Environment Variables